aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

-1. **Package Discovery:** The back-end for Construct Hub starts with a custom built event source, which implements the logic necessary to detect new packages that are relevant to the Construct Hub, and sends messages to an SQS queue for further processing.
+1. **Package Discovery:** The back-end for Construct Hub starts with a custom built event source, which implements the logic necessary to detect new packages that are relevant to the Construct Hub (packages that contain a `.jsii` assembly files and have a dependency on the `constructs` package), determines additional metadata to be recorded with the package-version (such as the constructs domain it targets), then sends messages to an SQS queue for further processing.
 Notifications have the following attributes:

    Name          | Description
    --------------|--------------------------------------------------------------
-   `assemblyUri` | The URL to an S3 Object containing the `.jsii` assembly included in the package `time`        | The timestamp at which the version was created `integrity`   | An integirity check for the complete record
+   `assemblyUri` | The URL to an S3 Object containing the `.jsii` assembly included in the package `metadata`    | Metadata assigned by the discovery function to the package (key-value pairs) `time`        | The timestamp at which the version was created `integrity`   | An integirity check for the complete record